Tax Classes in Germany: How Expats Can Save Money

 For:

-• Married couples or couples living in a registered civil partnership where one partner has chosen tax class III
+• Married couples where one partner has chosen tax class III

 Special features: